Salkantay Trek to Machu Picchu

-Arrive Cuzco at any time.
+Arrive Cusco at any time.
 There are no planned activities so check into our hotel and enjoy the city.
 A G Adventures representative will hold a general briefing in the evening, normally between 7pm and 8pm (a note will be posted in the arrival hotel with details).
-Cuzco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
+Please note that hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes).
+We appreciate your patience and understanding that these occurrences are outside of our control.
+Cusco is the continent’s oldest continuously inhabited city, and the hub of the South American travel network.
 The city attracts travellers who come not just to visit a unique destination but also to experience an age-old culture very different from their 20th century way of life; one could easily spend a week just in and around the area.
 Inca-built stone walls line most of the central streets and you don't have to go far to see other major Inca ruins.
 It is a city steeped in history, tradition and legend.
-Every year Cuzco attracts thousands of travellers who come to delve into its noble but tragic past.
+Every year Cusco attracts thousands of travellers who come to delve into its noble but tragic past.
 It is the perfect base for optional explorations around the city and area as well as a range of outdoor activities.
 Relax and explore this fascinating city, and take time to acclimatize to the high altitude.
-Cuzco’s numerous colonial churches are one of the city’s most common sights.
+Cusco’s numerous colonial churches are one of the city’s most common sights.
 The Cathedral was started in 1559 and took 100 years to build; it is also one of the city’s greatest repositories of colonial art.
 Immediately in front of the entrance is a vault containing the remains of the famous Inca historian, Garcilaso de la Vega.
 Also worth visiting are the churches of La Compañía, La Merced and San Francisco.
 While most ruins are just outside of the city, the main ruin within is that of the Coricancha, once the Inca Empire's richest temple.
 Today the ruin forms the base of the colonial church of Santo Domingo.
 During Inca times this temple was literally covered with gold, but within months of the arrival of the first conquistadors this incredible wealth had all been melted down.
 It is left to the individual imagination to envision the magnificence of the original structure.
-There are several good museums in Cuzco, including the Archaeological Museum, which also houses a small art museum, the Regional History Museum and the Religious Art Museum.
-Our best advice for exploring Cuzco is to wear a comfortable pair of shoes, arm yourself with a city map and set off to explore!
+There are several good museums in Cusco, including the Archaeological Museum, which also houses a small art museum, the Regional History Museum and the Religious Art Museum.
+Our best advice for exploring Cusco is to wear a comfortable pair of shoes, arm yourself with a city map and set off to explore!

 Travel with our local guide through the Sacred Valley of the Incas.
-An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cuzco with much of its produce.
-Visit the impressive Pisac ruins and the colourful artisan market (market days only).
+An important source of food for the Inca, the Sacred Valley is a lush agricultural region that continues to supply the city of Cusco with much of its produce.
+Visit a Planeterra-supported women's weaving co-op, the impressive Pisac ruins and the colourful artisan market (market days only).
 The day trip finishes in the picturesque village of Ollantaytambo, site of another large Inca ruin.
+Starting in 2014 travellers will have the chance to visit Huchuy Qosqo, an indigenous village previously bypassed by the tourism industry, now running the Planeterra-supported Sacred Valley Community Restaurant and tour in their own village.
+Planeterra has been working with the Ccaccaccollo community since 2005 to develop a viable economic alternative for women by creating a weaving cooperative to sell traditional textiles to travellers.
+Donations by travelers have helped build a community centre supplied with looms and sewing machines for the women to use to expand their production.
+This project allows the women of the Ccaccaccollo community to maintain their cultural heritage and benefit from the tourism industry.
 The town and fortress of Ollantaytambo are strategically situated overlooking the beautiful Urubamba River Valley.
 This major ruin site is known as the best surviving example of Inca urban planning and engineering.
 It is admired for its huge steep terraces guarding the Inca Fortress and for being one of the few places where the Spanish lost a major battle during the conquest.
-After touring the site we will return to Cuzco for the night.
+After touring the site return to Cusco for the night.

 Depart at any time.